Licence to Alter: Your Essential Guide

 • Failing to adhere to specified standards or regulations

-Proper understanding and adherence to the process not only streamifies your alteration project but also fosters good relations with your landlord and other tenants.
+Proper understanding and adherence to the process not only streamlines your alteration project but also fosters good relations with your landlord and other tenants.

 Conclusion